Join us for a Preconference Event!

 The Maryland State Traumatic Brain Injury Advisory Board (TBIAB) consists of 36 voting members, who represent consumers, families and caregivers, advocates, government officials, health care professionals and elected officials.
 The TBIAB is required by § 13-2105(6) of the Health General Article, Md.
 Ann.
 Code, in accordance with § 2-1246 of the State Government Article, to issue an annual report to the Governor and the General Assembly that contains recommendations.

-The Traumatic Brain Injury Advisory Board Report for 2021 is ready for your review.
-To discover the Board's recommendations for this year, CLICK HERE. |
+The Traumatic Brain Injury Advisory Board Report for 2023 is ready for your review.
+To discover the Board's recommendations for this year, click link below.
+2023_-_tbi_advisory_board_report.pdf |

 The OPIOID EPIDEMIC and BRAIN INJURY.